To start things off, I want to give my #1 tip for severely food allergic individuals going to work, school, or college:

 I’m happy to elaborate more on peanut experiences in elementary/middle/high school, college, or in the work-setting anytime!
 Shoot me an email via my Contact page or drop a line below in the comments section.

 I do have blog articles on similar topics such as wearing a face mask with confidence, how I attend fairs/picnics/festivals, and how my current employer handles my peanut allergy and has actually gone to being a peanut-free building.
-For fun, I’ve attached some photos from college since I have such fond memories from Spalding University in Louisville!
+For fun, I’ve attached some photos from college since I have such fond memories!

 As always, XO!